awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-autoscalinggroup-launchtemplatespecification.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Version`  <a name="cfn-autoscaling-autoscalinggroup-launchtemplatespecification-version"></a>
 The version number\.
-AWS CloudFormation does not support specifying $Latest, or $Default for the template version number\.
+CloudFormation does not support specifying $Latest, or $Default for the template version number\.
 However, you can specify `LatestVersionNumber` or `DefaultVersionNumber` using the `Fn::GetAtt` function\.
 For more information, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-launchtemplate.html#aws-resource-ec2-launchtemplate-return-values-fn--getatt) in the `AWS::EC2::LaunchTemplate` documentation\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)